 Silicon and silicon wafers are the most important raw materials for our products.
 We record the purchase price of silicon and silicon wafers and other raw materials initially as inventory in our consolidated balance sheets, and then transfer this amount to our cost of revenues after the raw materials are consumed in our manufacturing process and the finished products are sold and delivered.
-As of December 31, 2010, 2011 and 2012, our inventory of raw materials totaled RMB459.5 million, RMB194.0 million and RMB187.4 million (US\$30.1 million), respectively, of which RMB286.3 million, RMB76.6 million and RMB83.6 million (US\$13.4 million), respectively, represented silicon and silicon wafers.
+As of December 31, 2011, 2012 and 2013, our inventory of raw materials totaled RMB194.0 million, RMB187.4 million and RMB276.5 million (US\$45.7 million), respectively, of which RMB76.6 million, RMB83.6 million and RMB70.7 million (US\$11.7 million), respectively, represented silicon and silicon wafers.
 Silicon suppliers generally require prepayments from us in advance of delivery.
-We classify such prepayments as advances to suppliers fail to fulfill their delivery obligations under the silicon supply agreements or if there is any dispute between us and such suppliers that jeopardizes our ongoing relationship, we may not be able to recover such prepayments and would suffer losses.
+We classify such prepayments as advances to suppliers and record such prepayments under either non-current assets or current assets in our consolidated balance sheets.
+However, if such suppliers fail to fulfill their delivery obligations under the silicon supply agreements or if there is any dispute between us and such suppliers that jeopardizes our ongoing relationship, we may not be able to recover such prepayments and would suffer losses.
 See "Item 3.D.
-Risk Factors - Risks Related to Our Company and Our Industry - Prepayments we have provided to our silicon and silicon wafer suppliers expose us to the credit and performance risks of such suppliers and may not be recovered, which could in turn have a material adverse effect on our liquidity."
+Risk Factors-Risks Related to Our Company and Our Industry-Prepayments we have provided to our silicon and silicon wafer suppliers expose us to the credit and performance risks of such suppliers and may not be recovered, which could in turn have a material adverse effect on our liquidity."